Every millisecond matters.

 Go to Settings > Network > Connection Status > Test Internet Connection.

 Sony recommends a minimum download speed of 2 MB/s and an upload speed of 500KB/s in order to play online.
-So if you aren't achieving these speeds, that could be the cause for any latency issues you are experiencing.
+So if you aren't achieving these speeds, that could be the cause of any latency issues you are experiencing.

 So if you are suffering from lag, what can you actually do about it?
 Well, there are a few steps worth trying.